Stabilizing the unstable output of persistent homology computations: Introduction

-Put briefly, these persistence diagrams (PDs) are multi-sets of points in the extended plane, and they compactly describe some of the multi-scale topological and geometric information present in a high-dimensional point cloud, or carried by a real-valued function on a domain.
-Several theorems \cite{CohenSteiner2007,Chazal2009b,CohenSteiner2010} state that PDs are stable with respect to certain variations in the point-cloud or functional input, and so the conclusions drawn from them can be taken with some confidence.
+Put briefly, these persistence diagrams are multi-sets of points in the extended plane, and they compactly describe some of the multi-scale topological and geometric information present in a high-dimensional point cloud, or carried by a real-valued function on a domain.
+Several theorems \cite{CohenSteiner2007,Chazal2009b,CohenSteiner2010} state that persistence diagrams are stable with respect to certain variations in the point-cloud or functional input, and so the conclusions drawn from them can be taken with some confidence.

-On the other hand, there is additional potentially very useful but unstable information produced during the computation of PDs.
-For example, a point far from the diagonal in the degree-zero PD represents a connected component with high persistence.
-This component first appears somewhere and the computation that produces the PD can be used to find its location.
-However this location is not stable: as we describe below, a small change in the input will cause only a small change in the persistence of this connected component, but it can radically alter the location of its birth.
+On the other hand, there is additional potentially very useful but unstable information produced during the computation of persistence diagrams.
+For example, a point far from the diagonal in the degree-zero persistence diagram represents a connected component with high persistence.
+This component first appears somewhere and the computation that produces the persistence diagram can be used to find its location.
+However this location is not stable: as we will describe below, a small change in the input will cause only a small change in the persistence of this connected component, but it can radically alter the location of its birth.
+We summarize this as follows.

+\begin{fctda} Users of topological data analysis would like to find the simplices or cycles corresponding to the birth of the most significant pairings of critical values.
+However, unlike the paired critical values, these simplices and cycles are unstable. \end{fctda}

-Also, persistent homology computations may rely on parameters such that the output PD is not stable with respect to changes of these parameters.
+In addition, persistent homology computations may rely on parameters such that the output persistence diagram is not stable with respect to changes of these parameters.